FOUNDER AND CEO

 In 2015 Jane was forced to give up a successful career and financial security to have her ankle reconstructed for a second time after walking on it broken for seven years.
 It took a huge toll and the financial implications were catastrophic and she battled to sustain her family financially.
 In Jane’s words, “When my husband committed suicide, I had no idea how I was going to survive.
 I lived with the constant fear and anxiety of my children losing the roof from over their heads.
 Having to give up my career to save my foot I had to go through all the same fears.”
 Jane had been advised that she would only need six months off work for the recovery time, but it took 11 months before she could even walk.
 During this time period Jane had no income, but thankfully had two adult sons who took care of the bills and their home, but Jane says if it was not for them the situation would have been dire and they could have been facing homelessness.
 She says it just takes one major crisis for people to suddenly find themselves in financial instability and hence looking down the barrel of homelessness.
 Since starting Support The Girls Australia Jane has also dealt with a third journey with cancer.
 But as she says, she does not give it any energy or thought and just lives her life one day at a time.

-One of the key areas that Jane is committed to is educating people on the face of homelessness.
+One of the key areas that Jane is committed to is educating people on the reality of disenfranchised women.
 Jane says the situations she has found herself are prime examples.
 She says “If people meet me, they assume I am financially secure and well educated.
 I had a privileged upbringing and the best education, but it is not a guarantee that you will not face financial hardship.
 There are a lot of women like me who are in strong financial positions who suddenly loose it all, whether divorce, domestic violence, loss of a spouse etc and most of these women are too proud to shout out for help.
 Society sees us as being comfortable and having it all together.
 This can more often or not be so far from the truth and it is important to give these women a safe environment to get help and support without judgement.”

 Jane brings a strong corporate background to Support The Girls Australia as well as her years of experience as a crisis counsellor with Victim Support in New Zealand.
 Jane was instrumental in writing some of the policies for Victim Support and understands the need for processes and strong governance.
 These two strengths mean that the charity has a sound business structure and a person that has experienced the worst case scenarios of what people can experience and hence Jane has the understanding and empathy to be able to handle and deal with any situation.
 Jane says to build a strong foundation to ensure a charity is successful requires a good sound business practice, and this is what she brings to the table.
 Jane says a charity has the exact same processes and infrastructure as a profit business.
 The only difference is charities do not have a product that they can sell to raise revenue so they have to work even harder to cover the same expenses a revenue run business would have.